flancer32/mage2_ext_bot_sess/README.md

   )
 ```

-sessions are cleaned up using PHP garbage collector (see `session.gc_maxlifetime`).
+Sessions are cleaned up using PHP garbage collector (see `session.gc_maxlifetime`).
 Magento in this mode cannot control sessions lifetime.
 Use this route to cleanup files sessions for inactive users: `http://your.shop.com/fl32botsess/clean/files` and [this](./etc/bin/root_cron_clean_files.sh) template to create shell-script for cron.

 This is bad solution for bad practice.
 Don't use files for Magento sessions at all.